chuck-durst/react-carousel/README.md

 `react-carousel` has been designed to work on both mobile and desktop.
 It comes with a lot of configurations to make it feet to any type of design.

-`react-carousel` works with the background-image property which make it fully responsive!
+`react-carousel` works with the background-image property which makes it fully responsive!

 ## Usage

-All you have to do is importing the component to your project and specify your slides!
+All you have to do is importing the component to your project and specifying your slides!.

 ``` js
 import React from 'react'